Access to administrative documents

 If your application is refused, of if you do not receive a reply within the period laid down, you may make a confirmatory application to the Court within one month using the same form, stating that it is a confirmatory application and giving the registration number which will have been sent to you with the acknowledgement of your initial application.

-The processing of personal data entered on the application form is subject to the protection policies established by Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the EU institutions and bodies and on the free movement of such data.
+The processing of personal data entered on the application form is subject to the protection policies established by Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data.

 PDF form to be printed and sent by fax, post or email